-C. Upon written request to the Superintendents Office each ten (10) month employee may cause to have deducted and withheld the amount of 10% of said employee’s monthly salary for the period beginning September and ending May 31.
-These accumulated deductions will be paid to the employee or to his estate in accordance with Chapter 90 of the Laws of 1956, and the Rules and Regulations of the Board, in two (2) equal monthly installments following the end of the academic year but prior to September 1st or upon death or termination of employment if earlier.
+C. Upon written request by September 10th to the Superintendent’s office each ten (10) month employee may cause to have deducted and withheld the amount of 10% of said employee’s monthly salary for the period beginning September and ending May 31.
+These accumulated deductions will be paid to the employee or to his estate in accordance with Chapter 90 of the Laws of 1956, and the Rules and Regulations of the Board, in two (2) equal monthly installments on July 15th and August 15th, or upon death or termination of employment if earlier.

 D. Representation Fees of Non-Members

 In accordance with the New Jersey Continuing Education Plan that took effect in September 2000 a local Professional Development Committee (LPDC) shall be established in accordance with the rules and procedures established by the Professional Teaching Standards Board (PTSB).

 2. The Association named above shall certify to the Board, in writing, the current rate of its membership dues.
 If the Association changes the rate of its membership dues the Board shall be given written notice prior to the effective date of such change.